 In concluding this portion I want to point out that although the Mobile Radio Station sounds like a unit that just broadcast over the air; in fact we see they were expected to print leaflets, posters and other literature, use loudspeakers; be able to fix and broadcast over the radio, and perform intelligence and interrogating.
 They had all the responsibilities of a modern PSYOP company.
 The bloodlines are clear.

-The unit was inactivated on 27 April 1946 at Verdun, France.
+The unit was inactivated on 25 November 1945 in Germany.
 As always, the U.S. Army seems to forget everything it learned after victory in a war.
 It had to relearn it all in Korea and again in Vietnam.
 We now look at the return of the 7th PSYOP Battalion in Vietnam.

 7th PSYOP Battalion in Vietnam